nateliu76/character_extraction/README.md

 ### More examples

-Examples of the program finding all Character locations in an image (instead of just one Bubble as shown above)
+Examples of the program finding all Character locations in an image (instead of just one Bubble as shown above):

 [Example 1](https://cloud.githubusercontent.com/assets/7884896/18255202/014fceec-7375-11e6-8ac9-18dcbd6be936.png)